2KAbhishek/blog/content/articles/five-git-tricks.md

 +++
-title = "Five Git Tricks To Make Crafting Software Easier" slug = "five-git-tricks" date = 2022-06-14T00:10:46+05:30 description = "Five common git workflows, which you will be using a lot"
+title = "Five Git Tricks To Make Dev Work Easier ⛑️🤹🏼" slug = "five-git-tricks" date = 2022-06-14T00:10:46+05:30 description = "Five common git workflows, which you will be using a lot"